James Hamilton (English Army officer)

-Colonel James Hamilton (died 1673) was the son of an Irish army officer and became a courtier to Charles II after the Restoration.
+Colonel James Hamilton (died 1673) was a courtier to Charles II after the Restoration.
 He appears in the Mémoires du Comte de Grammont, written by his brother Anthony.

-The king appointed him ranger of Hyde Park and a groom of his bedchamber.
-In 1673 Hamilton lost a leg in a sea-fight with the Dutch and died from the wound a few days later.
+In 1651 when about 13, James and his Father and the rest of the family fled Ireland during the Cromwellian conquest of Ireland.
+Hamilton then joined the exile court on its wanderings and returned to England with the king at the Restoration.
+The king appointed him ranger of Hyde Park.
+Hamilton left the Catholic church to marry a Protestant and the king then appointed him a groom of his bedchamber.
+In 1666 Hamilton represented Strabane in the Irish Parliament.
+In 1673, during the Third Anglo-Dutch War, Hamilton lost a leg in a sea-fight with the Dutch and died from the wound a few days later.
 In 1701 his eldest son succeeded a cousin as 6th Earl of Abercorn.

 Birth and origins

-James was born in the 1630s in Ireland.
+James was born about 1638 in Ireland.
 He was the eldest son of George Hamilton and his wife Mary Butler.
-His father was Scottish, the fourth son of James Hamilton, 1st Earl of Abercorn, and would in 1660 be created baronet of Donalong and Nenagh.
+His father was Scottish, the fourth son of James Hamilton, 1st Earl of Abercorn.
+His father supported the Marquess of Ormond in the Irish Confederate War and the Cromwellian conquest and called himself a baronet.